 When the blade begins to turn automatically, it shreds human waste and solids (toilet paper, etc.) into a fine slurry, which it then mixes with flushing water.
 The slurry moves, with the help of the electric pipe, up the discharge pipes (thus “upflush!”) and into your sewage system, septic tank, or holding tank.

 The entire process takes just a few seconds and is quiet and sanitary.
-In fact – most guests to your home won’t be able to tell the difference between a standard toilet and a Saniflo system – especially if you purchase an extension pipe that hides the macerator and pump behind a wall.
+In fact – most guests to your home won’t be able to tell the difference between a standard toilet and an upflush system – especially if you purchase an extension pipe that hides the macerator and pump behind a wall.

 The only exception is the SaniBEST Pro.
-This sucker is built for commercial use, or rental homes where you favor the ability to grind anything.
-It’s the best out available, but sacrifices being quiet to do so.
+This unit is built for commercial use or rental homes where you favor the ability to grind anything.
+It’s the best available, but sacrifices being quiet to do so.
 Although it’s not loud, people will notice the unique sound when flushing.
 If you favor quiet macerating over maximum power, consider the SaniACCESS 3, our top residential unit.

 To better understand the system, check out this short, 2-minute video:

 Installing a Saniflo system isn’t difficult!
 Just follow these simple steps to ensure the process of installation is streamlined and smooth:

 You won’t need much to install your new system.
 Just gather the following things before you begin: